by Walter Trobisch

 I would not have baptized Omodo before he had an experience of private confession and absolution.
 But then, someplace along the way, I would have done it, asking God for guidance together with the congregation for the right moment.

-We should get away from considering church discipline as a matter of sin and righteousness, but rather put it on the basis of faith and unbelief.
+We should get away from considering church discipline as a matter of sin and righteousness but rather put it on the basis of faith and unbelief.
 Faith is not a nothing and the use of the sacraments is not a nothing.
-In case it would have taken years to find a solution for Omodo's wives, I would have expected such a solution as fruit of his baptism and not as a condition for it.
+In case it would have taken years to find a solution for Omodo's wives, I would have expected such a solution to be a fruit of his baptism and not as a condition for it.

 In the meantime, while working and praying for a solution, Omodo would have to "sin bravely," sensing his polygamous state more and more as a burden.
 As his brother in Christ, together with the congregation, I could only act then according to Galatians 6:2 which says: "Bear one another's burden and fulfill the law of Christ."